JohannesSeikowsky/HackerNews_history/readme.md

 #### Commands
-These are examples of the main commands that can be run from the Command line, if you run the main.py program of the project.
+Examples of the main commands that can be run from the Command line, if you run main.py.

 `graph("scientificamerican.com")`